3mmaRand/BIO00058M-chaffinches-w03/README.md

 The whole analysis can by run knitting main.Rmd

 -  import the data, format it into tidy format, and write it to data-processed/chaff-tidy.txt
--  summarise the data: means, standard deviations, standard errors, sums of sqaures and sample sizes
+-  summarise the data: means, standard deviations, standard errors, sums of squares and sample sizes
 -  visualise the data and test results and write the figure to file: figures/fig1.png